hackermondev/replit-exporter/README.md

 # Replit Starter Plan Changes

 Replit has recently updated its Starter Plan (the core free plan) to limit users to 3 Repls.
 Accounts exceeding this limit may face restrictions in the future.
-To help you transition smoothly, this CLI script downloads all Repls from your account, including environment variables and configuration data, allowing you to securely move your projects off Replit.
+To help transition smoothly, this CLI script downloads all Repls from your account, including environment variables and configuration data, allowing you to securely move your projects off Replit.

 ## Installation